 Today there’s no reason not to have the benefits – more security, improved referral data, and an HTTPS Google rankings boost – can make it worth the effort.

 Besides increased security, switching to a secure HTTP encryption offers SEO benefits.
 These include:

-Increased Referrer Data
+Preserves Referrer Data

 Typically, traffic that passes through an HTTP Secure site to a non-encrypted HTTP website is stripped of its referral data.
 An HTTP Secure analytics report will show the data as “Direct.”
 The problem is that you won’t actually know where the traffic originated from.

 Now when traffic passes to an HTTP Secure site, it retains referral data.
 As more websites switch to the secure protocol, this becomes quite important for marketers.

 HTTPS adds an extra layer of security which helps your website and SEO goals in many ways: